 Many people think that running a business gives you more time for yourself.
 Yes, it will but not in your first five years.
 You are going to be running up and down, struggling to get things started.
 You are going to spend more hours honing your craft than someone who works for the government.

 What makes it worse is that you’re not going to have the resources to hire people to get the work done for you.
+You are also going to need a business bank account.
 So make sure you are ready for the grit and hard work.
 If you are not, there’s really no point starting at all.

 Have a Strategy